gabella/exoplanetsMath/README.md

 site for this data http://www.srl.caltech.edu/~shane/sensitivity/ with the parameters Larm = 2.5e9 m, and defaults.
-The new, better source is Neil Cornish and Travis Robson, arXiv  1803.01944, "The construction and use of LISA sensitivity curves."
+The new, better source is Neil Cornish and Travis Robson, arXiv  1803.01944, "The construction and use of LISA sensitivity curves," https://arxiv.org/abs/1803.01944 .

 #  Mathematica and other files to calculate the gravitational wave strain, moved to ./mathematica